CM4all/workshop/doc/index.rst

   and reassigned to another node.
 * :envvar:`progress`: Progress of job execution in percent.
 Note that you cannot assume the job is done when this number reaches 100.
+* :envvar:`time_started`: Time stamp when the job has most recently started execution.
 * :envvar:`time_done`: Time stamp when the job has completed execution.
 * :envvar:`log`: Log data written by the job to `stderr`.